operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ##### Flags

+* `--dlv` - Start the operator under the dlv debugger
 * `--go-ldflags` string - Set Go linker options
 * `--kubeconfig` string - The file path to Kubernetes configuration file; defaults to $HOME/.kube/config
 * `--namespace` string - The namespace where the operator watches for changes. (default "default")